vatsalya-gupta/bgutbook/source/part_2_regular_expressions/chapter_205_regular_expressions_5_groups.exercises.md

 10:05:50 200 GET
 ```

 The idea behind this solution it to find all the lines that contain `GET` or `POST` using the logical OR in a group, so that either can be surrounded by spaces, which helps avoiding other mentions of those letters (like for example a line with an URL that contains "BUDGET" or "POSTER").
 Then I decompose the rest of the line using the year (`[0-9]{4}:`) as an anchor.
+Mentioning the closing square bracket `]` outside the group makes it disappear from the output.
 The HTTP protocol can be either `HTTP/1.0` or `HTTP/1.1`, and the HTTP status is always a three digits number (`[0-9]{3}`).
 {EXERCISE END 01}

 {EXERCISE BEGIN 02}